-They specialize in the most famous Peruvian ceviche in the world, as well as handmade pasta and wood-fired grill steaks.
+They specialize in the world's most famous Peruvian ceviche, handmade pasta, and wood-fired grill steaks.

 The open kitchen, where guests can see the cooks prepare their meals, is one of the restaurant's main attractions.

-The perfect spot for art lovers in Hyannis might be the dainty and charming HyArts District.
+The perfect spot for art lovers in Hyannis might be the dainty and charming Hyannis HyArts Cultural District.

-Visitors can take a stroll around the harbor side, which includes the Guyer Barn communal art space, the colorful artist shanties near the ferry docks, and the art-strewn Walkway to the Sea.
+Visitors can stroll around the harbor side, including the Guyer Barn communal art space, the colorful artist shanties near the ferry docks, and the art-strewn Walkway to the Sea.

-Take a break from the fish at this charmingly rustic pizza palace, which serves excellent thin-crust pizzas in the Neapolitan manner from its wood-fired oven.
+Take a break from the fish at Pizza Barbone, which serves excellent thin-crust pizzas in the Neapolitan manner from its wood-fired oven.

-High-quality toppings include mushroom with rosemary, smoked mozzarella, and truffle oil.
+High-quality toppings include mushrooms with rosemary, smoked mozzarella, and truffle oil.

 There are gluten-free and vegan choices as well.

-The Melody Tent is exactly that: a massive tent with a capacity for 2300 people and no seats more than 50 feet (ca.15 m) from the spinning stage.
+The Cape Cod Melody Tent is a precisely massive tent with a capacity for 2300 people and no seats more than 50 feet (ca.15 m) from the spinning stage.